veeneck/Battle-of-Brothers-Hugo/content/posts/shaders-and-starburst-make-a-clever-health-bar.md

 {{< gist veeneck ecd0790dbfbfeafdf3d2c6d9b6090b2c >}}

-Now, that assume you have some sort of `degreesToRadians` function in your library.
+Now, that assumes you have some sort of `degreesToRadians` function in your library.
 Other than that, it's all straightforward.
-After that, just render the path into a `SKShapeNode`, and finally into a texture.
+Next, just render the path into a `SKShapeNode`, and finally into a texture.

 #### Cropping & Shading